Nick Webster

-is the volunteer Chair/President for Cal South, a former soccer personality, and an acclaimed TV producer/director and leadership coach.
+is the Executive Vice President for the UPSL, board member of Cal South, a former soccer personality, and an acclaimed TV producer/director and leadership coach.
 He was formerly an on-air director, senior producer, play-by-play announcer, and chief writer for Fox Soccer Channel and foxsoccer.com.
 He was also the chief analyst for KDOC-TV and their Chivas USA broadcasts and the play-by-play announcer for the Orange County Blues.
 In May 2012, he became the Director of Content and Development for football.com.
-Webster now runs his own consulting business advising coaches, players, and industry talent in the TV and soccer industry.
-He has a video series featuring different aspects of soccer on the livestrong network, and in 2016 published his first book, 'Re-Booting Youth Soccer 2.0' which has become required reading for new coaches and parents.
-His Facebook group, the Soccer Coaches Mastermind currently boasts over 4,500 coaches and is one of the most popular soccer coaching pages on the Facebook network.
+He has a video series featuring different aspects of soccer on the Livestrong network, and in 2016, published his first book, 'Re-Booting Youth Soccer 2.0', which has become required reading for new coaches and parents.
+His Facebook group, the Soccer Coaches Mastermind, currently boasts over 4,500 coaches and is one of the most popular soccer coaching pages on the Facebook network.
 Webster holds a Bachelor of Science from CSUDH and a Master's Degree in Organizational Leadership from Concordia University Irvine.

 Broadcasting & Media

 Webster began his broadcast career with Fox Soccer Channel (then Fox Sports World).
 His first assignment of note was writing the copy for Lionel Bienvenu and the highly popular Premier League Review Show.
 By 2004, Webster was the voice of the English Premier League as he provided the majority of the wraparounds for the world's most popular league.

 In addition to calling matches from the Premier League, Webster also commentated on the Italian Serie A, Spain's La Liga, the German Bundesliga, France's Ligue 1, the Dutch Eredivisie, Chile's Primera Division, the Campeonato Brasileiro Série A, and Argentina's Apertura.
-Additionally, he has called matches from the UEFA Cup including the finals in 2004, 2005, and 2006, the UEFA Super Cup, World Cup Qualifying, and the Toulon Tournament.
+Additionally, he has called matches from the UEFA Cup, including the finals in 2004, 2005, and 2006, the UEFA Super Cup, World Cup Qualifying, and the Toulon Tournament.